Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 ## Disable a connection

 A connection can be disabled to prevent any further data from being synchronized via the connection without deleting the connection.
+It is possible to disable several active connections at a time.

 #### Prerequisites

 - At least one connection has been established, see [Create a connection](#create-a-connection).
-- The connection is active.
+- At least one connection is active, see [Enable a connection](#enable-a-connection).

 #### Procedure